Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 - Gas

-Your veterinarian may advise further tests if your cat consumed a chicken bone in order to identify the bone’s position, size, and the likelihood of causing issues.
+Your veterinarian may advise further tests if your cat consumed a chicken bone to identify the bone’s position, size, and likelihood of causing issues.
 This most likely includes having your cat’s abdomen radiographed (tummy).

 Your veterinarian could decide that your cat merely needs to be watched, in which case.
 He might need to be monitored in a hospital if he is exhibiting illness signs, but if he seems healthy, you can usually keep an eye at home.
 Always pay attention to your veterinarian’s advice, and be alert to any warning signs.